Justine Larbalestier

 I’m so glad I’m still basking in the warm glow of a brand new relationship with my brand new agent and can now just concentrate on the writing part.
 After all, other than getting you better deals, that’s what an agent’s for: they do a hundred per cent of the part of your job you don’t want to do (shopping your work around, negotiating, understanding contracts and royalty statements etc. etc.), for fifteen per cent of your income.
 Seems fair to me.

-1. no name no packdrill Says:
+1. no name no packdrill on #

 My agent does not answer my email or my calls promptly.
 Unless three weeks later is prompt.
 He hasn’t sold my book though he’s had it for a year.
 As far as I know he’s only sent it to one editor, who just keeps it on her desk like a paper weight.
 You are very lucky.

-2. 2.
-Justine Says:
+2. Justine on #

 no name no packdrill: that doesn’t sound good.
 Maybe it’s time to look for a new agent.